sitiny/BRIC_TUS_Simulation_Tools/README.md

 The simulations as implemented in these functions are described in the following paper.

 >    Siti N. Yaakub, Tristan A. White, Eric Kerfoot, Lennart Verhagen, Alexander Hammers, Elsa F. Fouragnan.
-Pseudo-CTs from T1-weighted MRI for planning of low-intensity transcranial focused ultrasound neuromodulation: an open-source tool. (submitted to arXiv)
+Pseudo-CTs from T1-weighted MRI for planning of low-intensity transcranial focused ultrasound neuromodulation: an open-source tool. arXiv, 2022. https://doi.org/10.48550/arXiv.2209.12031

 The simulation functions use the k-Wave Toolbox and kArray tools developed by Bradley Treeby and Ben Cox (University College London) and Jiri Jaros (Brno University of Technology). k-Wave and kArray tools can be downloaded for free from http://www.k-wave.org (see also Dependencies section) and described in the following papers.